Home Energy Physics Nuclear Power Electricity Climate Change Lighting Control Contacts Links

 The sodium pool enclosure roof is an octagonal structural steel dome.
 The roof design is constrained by the use of prefabricated structural steel members that are limited by road and rail transportation constraints to < 15.8 m in length.
 This objective is achieved by a domed roof.

-In an emergency an argon gas cover can be maintained over the liquid sodium pool while a temporary new roof patch is applied.
+In an emergency a steel ball and NaCl cover can be maintained over the liquid sodium pool while a temporary new roof patch is applied.
 In such circumstances the liquid sodium pool should be cooled below 140 degrees C and then covered with a kerosene to prevent sodium combustion with air.
 Circumstances that might lead to such a roof failure include a direct overhead impact by an armour penetrating bomb, missle or meteorite.
-In these circumstances it is critical that the pumps injecting water into the nitrate salt loops have reliable backup power supplies.
+In these circumstances it is critical that the heat transport loops continue operating.
+They must all be independently powered.

 There should be a sufficiently large supply of stored argon on-site to prevent sodium combustion while the liquid sodium temperature is being reduced following a sudden major roof failure.

 There should be stock of thin sheet metal roof patch material stored in the roof space together with appropriate tools and supplies sufficient for temporarily blocking of any hole in the ceiling caused by a penetrating missle.
-In order to execute this fix the gamma radiation in the roof space from Na-24 in the primary sodium pool must be quantified.
-There may need to be a shielded access route and work cart also used for accessing the reactor monitoring system and roof space mounted ventilation equipment.
+In order to execute this fix the gamma radiation in the roof space from Na-24 in the sodium pool must be quantified.
+There may need to be a shielded access route for accessing the reactor monitoring system and roof space mounted ventilation equipment.

-A 300 MWe FNR has 48 fully independent heat removal circuits connected to four independent district heating-cooling loops.
+A 300 MWe FNR has 48 fully independent heat removal circuits connected to four independent district heating-cooling loops and 16 independent cooling towers.
 This level of independence provides certainty against loss of fission product decay cooling.

 INNER AND OUTER CEILINGS: